 Unfortunately though, these “levels” are one of the main reasons why MLMers have been plagued with the following question for decades…

-It’s typical for those who don’t know jack about MLMs to paint them all with the same negative brush.
+First off, it’s typical for those who don’t know jack sh*t about MLMs to paint them all with the same negative brush.

-Especially when it comes to accusations of being a pyramid scheme.
+Especially when it comes to accusations of being an illegal pyramid scheme.

 This is mostly due to polite ignorance or in some cases: sheer stupidity.

 If you’re taking a serious look at any MLM company, you need to understand why people think this way.

 It’s definitely NOT for me, but MLMs clearly work for some people, are obviously legal, and have been around for over a century.

 Pyramid schemes, on the other hand, are 100% illegal.